Dr Jordan Amirkhani

 TINA GIROUARD: SIGN-IN

 An exhibition organized by Rivers Institute for Contemporary Art & Thought for the Ogden Museum of Southern Art in New Orleans.
 Curated by Andrea Andersson and Jordan Amirkhani with Jade Flint.
-On view at at the Ogden Museum of Southern Art from March 16-July 7, 2024 and then at the Center for Art, Research, and Alliances in New York City in Fall 2024.
+This exhibition was view at at the Ogden Museum of Southern Art from March 16-July 7, 2024 and at the Center for Art, Research and Alliances in New York City from September 20, 2024-January 12, 2025.
+It will travel to the Museo Ruffino Tamayo in Mexico City, MX, in 2025.
+The print publication, Tina Girouard: SIGN-IN, published by Dancing Foxes Press in New York, will arrive in May 2025 and includes essays by Pamela M. Lee, Jordan Amirkhani, Andrea Andersson, Aruna D’Souza, and Anaïs Duplan.

 HELEN CAMMOCK: I WILL KEEP MY SOUL